popphp/docs/user_guide/pdfs.rst

 Annotation objects give you the functionality to add internal document links and external web links to the page.
-At the base of an annotation object, you would set the width and height of the annotation's area or "hot spot."
-You would always give a target coordinate:
+At the base of an annotation object, you would set the width and height of the annotation's click area or "hot spot."
+For an internal annotation, you would pass in a set of target coordinates as well:

 .. code-block:: php